Tren Maya: Environmental concerns

 As of January 2021, workers and archeologists had uncovered more than 8,000 ancient artifacts and structures during construction.

 The National Alliance for Conservation of the Jaguar has identified twelve wildlife corridors that could be constructed to mitigate the situation for the jaguars that live in the area.

 The Centro Mexicano de Derecho Ambiental environmental group has accused Fonatur of deforestation along the route, not accounted for in the environmental impact assessment and without acquiring the necessary permits.
 In November 2021 the Interior Department exempted Tren Maya and other infrastructure projects from environmental review.

 In March 2022, Greenpeace organizers tied themselves to heavy machinery as a protest against construction in Quintana Roo that involves cutting down the jungle without environmental studies having been made.

 Cave diver Jose Urbina Bravo conducts expeditions to study the train's impact on wildlife and the environment above ground and in caves.
 Urbina Bravo is also involved in a legal battle to halt construction.

 Segment number 5 of the Maya Train network has been the most contested by environmental associations.
 Stretching over 110 kilometers, its completion involved the deforestation of a continuous 60-meter-wide strip – that's 2.2 million trees "felled or displaced", according to the authorities.
 The route of the track was modified several times to take into account the demands of environmentalists.
 Before starting work, the Ministry of the Environment carried out an inventory of flora and fauna, and relocated animals to protected areas.

 The Mexican Center for Environmental Law (Cemda), however, denounces a project which, in its entirety, has destroyed "2,500 hectares of tropical rainforest" and directly affected twenty protected natural areas.

 Social issues

 Residents of 130 localities directly affected by the railroad route will benefit from "388 worksites and social actions", including the rehabilitation of pavements and roads, public spaces, electrical, sanitary and productive infrastructures, and housing.

 Incidents

 On 25 March 2024, a train derailed near Tixkokob railway station when en route toward Cancún Airport railway station.
 No injuries were reported.
-On 19 August 2025, a train derailed at the plaforms of Izamal railway station.
+On 19 August 2025, a train derailed at the platforms of Izamal railway station.